 Our first Buddhist Meditation class was held last Saturday morning from 9:30 to 11:30 at the high security Prison.
 This prison is the only maximum security prison in the state and the level of security there is intense and pervasive.
 Cameras are everywhere and all doors are remotely controlled and locked.
 It’s a relatively new facility (about 14 years) that is clean and quiet with wide and long tiled hallways which belies the harshness and human suffering that often occurs there.

-We spent a good amount of time learning about each other’s meditation backgrounds and what each of our expectations are for this new class.
-One guy is currently practicing a lot of tonglen practice (a Tibetan type of mahayana practice), another is a vispashyana practitioner (Insight Meditation Society), and another is into John Kabot Zinn’s mindfulness techniques.
-The rest of the guys have meditation experience through various martial arts including Ta’i Chi Ch’uan.
+We spent a good amount of time learning about each other’s meditation backgrounds and our expectations for this new class.
+One guy is currently practicing a lot of tonglen practice (a Tibetan type of Mahayana practice), another is a vipassana practitioner (Insight Meditation Society), and another is into John Kabat Zinn’s mindfulness techniques.
+The rest of the guys have meditation experience through various martial arts, including Tai Chi Ch’uan.

-Finally, we end with a guided meditation and then silent meditation for about 20 minutes.
-We focused our attention on various parts of our body, then focused on the move of our breath and finally on the contents and space of our minds.
+Finally, we end with a guided and silent meditation for about 20 minutes.
+We focused our attention on various parts of our body, then on the movement of our breath and finally on the contents and space of our minds.
 I then introduced a simple breathing technique.
 The guys were so happy to sit together in a quiet place!
-They were over-joyed with the first class and and we parted with a palpable sense of interconnection and looking forward to studying and practicing together for many many classes to come.
+They were overjoyed with the first class, and we parted with a palpable sense of interconnection and looking forward to studying and practicing together for many classes to come.

-I left the prison the way I arrived, escorted by a C/O, through remotely controlled doorways, walking silently down long hallways, through two security traps to the main security entrance/exit.
-The only difference for me was that I arrived to supermax prison with some uncertainty and anxiety about what I would encounter and I left with a warm heart and a vision what is possible.
+I left the prison as I arrived, escorted by a C/O, through remotely controlled doorways, walking silently down long hallways, and through two security traps to the main security entrance/exit.
+The only difference for me was that I arrived at Supermax prison with some uncertainty and anxiety about what I would encounter, and I left with a warm heart and a vision of what was possible.